 To prevent clumping, add the slurry to the corn chowder while whisking the soup.
 After about a minute of whisking and mixing, the soup will thicken.
 If the soup isn’t thickening to your desired level of creaminess you can repeat the slurry process.

 To make this recipe gluten free, just use corn or potato starch in place of flour in the slurry.

 How to make vegan corn chowder in the Instant Pot

-- Stir in the the remaining ingredients.
+Step 2.
+Stir in the remaining ingredients.
 Lock the Instant Pot lid in place and set the vent to “sealing” or “locked”.
 Cook on high pressure for 12 minutes.
 Allow the Instant Pot to release pressure naturally for 10 minutes, then carefully release the remaining pressure.